oscar

 Dark Patterns in Generative AI

-Investigating deceptive design patterns embedded in generative AI interfaces — how they manipulate user cognition, erode trust, and undermine informed consent.
-Emerging taxonomy of gen ai dark patterns.
+Investigating deceptive design patterns in generative AI interfaces — how they manipulate user cognition, erode trust, and disproportionately affect marginalized communities.

 2026-Present